jonathanscholtes/Azure-Streaming-Hackathon/Steps/01-DataLoad/README.md

   --template-file $templatefile
 ```

-Once the Azure Logic App is created we will need to manually resolve the missing SQL and Event Hub connections.
+Once the Azure Logic App is created, we will need to manually resolve the missing SQL and Event Hub connections.

 ![WorkFlowErrors](../../images/logic_app_error.PNG)